 Take smaller strides.
-A lot of people think larger steps make you walk faster , this isn’t true.
-Smaller, quicker steps will make you move faster and also get your heart rate up faster.
+A lot of people think more massive steps make you walk faster, and this isn’t true.
+Shorter, quicker steps will make you move quicker and also get your heart rate up more quickly.

 Easy Jogging (around 400 calories an hour)

-Jogging is an excellent way to stay or become fit, it decreases the risk of cardiovascular diseases, diabetes, obesity, hypertension, depression and anxiety.
-Jogging on a regular basis is unquestionably a great decision.
+Jogging is an excellent way to stay or become fit, and it decreases the risk of cardiovascular diseases, diabetes, obesity, hypertension, depression, and anxiety.
+Jogging regularly is unquestionably a great decision.